Brandon Jacobs

-Brandon Christopher Jacobs (born July 6, 1982) is a former American football running back, who spent the majority of his career with the New York Giants of the National Football League (NFL).
-He played college football at Coffeyville, Auburn, and Southern Illinois.
-He was drafted by the Giants in the fourth round of the 2005 NFL Draft, and won two Super Bowl rings with the team, both against the New England Patriots.
+Brandon Christopher Jacobs (born July 6, 1982) is an American former professional football player who was a running back in the National Football League (NFL), primarily with the New York Giants.
+He played college football for the Auburn Tigers and Southern Illinois Salukis.
+He was selected by the Giants in the fourth round of the 2005 NFL draft, and won two Super Bowl rings with the team, both against the New England Patriots.
 He also played one season for the San Francisco 49ers before returning to New York for his final season.

 Jacobs was taller and heavier than the average NFL running back, standing at 6 ft 4 in and weighing 264 lbs.
 He also ran the 100 meters in 10.82 seconds and the 200 meters in 21.59 seconds.
 He won two Super Bowls in seven seasons with the New York Giants, and holds the franchise record for most career rushing touchdowns, as well as ranking fourth-most in career rushing yards.